-A Transgender Middle Schooler Was Allegedly Barred From Sheltering In A Locker Room During A Lockdown Drill
+A Trans Student Was Allegedly Barred From Taking Shelter In A Locker Room During A Drill

 During a recent safety drill, a transgender middle school student was allegedly barred from sheltering in a locker room in a Virginia middle school, according to local news channel WUSA9.
 On Oct.
 3, local LGBTQ rights group Equality Stafford made a public Facebook post about the incident.
 The post alleges that after the start of the drill, which was designed to prepare students for emergencies like shootings, students in the middle of a physical education class took shelter in the locker rooms nearest to them.

 According to the post, a transgender student in the class was stopped from entering the boys’ and girls’ locker rooms while teachers allegedly debated where she should take shelter.
 While the teachers were allegedly discussing where to place the student, she was allegedly told to sit in the gym bleachers with a teacher until after the drill.
 She was then moved to the locker room hallway, separated from her peers, according to Equality Stafford's Facebook post.
 Bustle has reached out to Equality Stafford for comment, and we will update this post when we hear back.